gbirke/git-rebase-training/README.md

 This is useful if you want to see where unmerged branches branched off the main tree.

-`git switch main && git reset --hard clean-slate` will reset the repository to its initial state.
-The commands will remove all commits in the `main` branch that were not part of the initial state. `clean-slate` is the name of a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in the repository.
+`git switch main && git reset --hard origin/main` will reset the repository to its initial state.

-## Fetching a new version of this repository

-Use the following command to fetch a new version of this repository:

-	git fetch origin --tags --force

-This will reset the tag `clean-slate` to whatever commit the tag references on the remote repository.
-The tag `clean-slate` will always be the most current version of the `main` branch.

 TODO